Date of Report Commencement: 1 August 2020

 I’ve supplied a Google Earth image (above) of the location showing the alleged impact points as per the FFM report.
 Given the Phillips locations are not precise I tried to match them as best as possible.
 I have also added blue arrows denoting the reported wind direction at the time of the alleged chemical bomb impact.

 Why is the wind direction important?
-Because the official narrative, according to the OPCW, is that the alleged sarin bomb dropped at location one affected “two groups of casualties” and wind direction would ultimately play a pivotal role in the spread of the chemical agent.
+Because the official narrative, according to the OPCW, is that the alleged sarin bomb dropped at location 1 and affected “two groups of casualties” and wind direction would ultimately play a pivotal role in the spread of the chemical agent.

 ..the first group consisted of two families who were sleeping in caves in the southern residential area of Ltamenah;S/1636/2018, page 7, 5.12